Wilhelm-Lee/Compound/README.md

     There is *NO SPACE OR TABS* between two files/flags but a comma to separate them.

- 3. "I typed every flag along with their values correctly, but I still only get same output of helping message again and again."
+ 3. "*I typed every flag along with their values correctly, but I still only get same output of helping message again and again.*"

     When a helping screen is presented, that only means one thing: "at least one of your inputs is not recognized."